The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 • Walking is the most accessible and effective exercise for seniors

-• 150+ minutes of walking weekly reduces heart disease risk by 30%
+• 150 minutes of walking weekly may reduce heart disease risk by 30%

-• Walking improves brain health and reduces dementia risk
+• Walking may improve brain health and reduce dementia risk by up to 50%

 • Proper footwear is essential for safe walking

-• Walking can help manage diabetes, arthritis, and heart disease
+• Walking may help manage diabetes, arthritis, and heart disease

 • Gradual progression is key to building endurance